GKNSB/ip-rotor/README.md

 Simply use it as a socks proxy.
 For example:
 ```
-for i in {1..10}; do curl --socks5-hostname localhost:9050 http://icanhazip.com; sleep2; done
+for i in {1..10}; do curl --socks5-hostname localhost:9050 http://icanhazip.com; sleep 2; done
 ```